-Honouring the 40th Anniversary of Deadliest Canadian Terrorist Attack : A National Call to Remember
+Honoring the 40th Anniversary of Deadliest Canadian Terrorist Attack : A National Call by HCF to Remember the Victims of Terror

 - HCF Editor Desk